 If you do not agree with a decision of the Information Commissioner, you can request that the Administrative Appeals Tribunal (AAT) review the decision.

 If you are unhappy with the way ASQA has handled your FOI request, you may complain to the Australian Information Commissioner, who may investigate ASQA's actions.

-For more information, including more details about ASQA's FOI policy, email ASQA on foi [at] asqa.gov.au or call the ASQA Info line on 1300 701 801.
+For more information, including more details about ASQA's FOI policy, email ASQA on email@example.com or call the ASQA Info Line on 1300 701 801.

-Read information that ASQA routinely publishes in accordance with the requirements of the Information Publication Scheme.
+Read the information that ASQA routinely publishes under the requirements of the Information Publication Scheme.